 Tables 1 and 2 below give guidance on how the local authority should go about deciding whether or not: (i) significant harm is being caused; or (ii) there is a significant possibility of such harm to non-human receptors.
-In making such decisions the authority should have close regard to the objectives of the Part 2A regime and should only consider determining land as contaminated land if it is satisfied it would be in accordance with the broader aims of the legislation
+In making such decisions the authority should have close regard to Section 1 and should only consider determining land as contaminated land if it is satisfied it would be in accordance with the broad aims set out in Section 1.

-In Tables 1 and 2, references to "relevant information" mean information which is: (a) scientifically-based; (b) authoritative; (c) relevant to the assessment of risks arising from the presence of contaminants in soil; and (d) appropriate to inform the determination of whether any land is contaminated land.
+In Tables 1 and 2, references to "relevant information" mean information which is: (a) scientificallybased; (b) authoritative; (c) relevant to the assessment of risks arising from the presence of contaminants in soil; and (d) appropriate to inform the determination of whether any land is contaminated land.